scholi/pyOmicron/README.md

 The main goal in to be able to read and plot spectroscopy files and mainly I(V)_mtrx files.
 Images can be read perfectly with Gwyddion and they will be implemented only in a future release.

+Short usage informations are available in the [wiki](https://github.com/scholi/pyOmicron/wiki)